 According to Oz, inflamed eyes could a sign of arthritis.
-The same cellular process that causes inflammation in your joint can cause cause your eyes to inflame as well therefore turning red.
+The same cellular process that causes inflammation in your joint can cause your eyes to inflame as well, therefore, turning red.

 Visit your doctor at the first sign of this symptom.
 Studies have shown that the sooner you treat arthritis, the better the long-term results.
 One way to relieve yourself of arthritis is to take feverfew.
-It is a plant that has being use for centuries by the tradition folks and is know to have anti-inflammatory problems.
+It is a plant that has been used for centuries by the tradition folks and is known to have anti-inflammatory problems.
 You can easily obtain it from your health food stores.take 1 to 2 capsules per day.

 - Losing Your Sense of Smell